CodyCBakerPhD/historia-action/README.md

    Set:

    a.
-The `project` scope, plus `repo` if any repository you track is private.
+The full `project` scope, plus full `repo` scope if any repository you want to track is private; otherwise, `repo: public_repo` is sufficient for only public repositories.

    Unfortunately, GitHub offers no fine-grained permission for user-owned Projects, and `repo` cannot be limited to selected repositories or to reading.
 We recommend using an organization to avoid this.